 - 1. A grade below 79% in theory and/or a grade of "Unsatisfactory" (U) in clinical will require that both the theory course and the clinical course be repeated.
 The final course grade will reflect the letter grade earned in the theory component of the course.
-However, if the student achieves a final theory grade of 79% or higher and an "Unsatisfactory" (U) grade in the clinical component, an "Unsatisfactory" (U) will be given for the final course grade. - 2.
+However, if the student achieves a final theory grade of 79% or higher and an "Unsatisfactory" (U) grade in the clinical course grade. - 2.
 Whenever a student withdraws from or fails a nursing course, she is referred to the Nursing Student Policies Committee.
 A recommendation is made by the Committee concerning the student's progression in the program.
 This recommendation is sent to the Program Director, for a final decision.
 A letter stating the final decision is sent to the student by the Program Director. - 3.
 A student may repeat and/or withdraw from the same nursing course only once.
 If a student withdraws, withdraws failing, and/or fails from the course for the second time, her progression in the program will be evaluated by the Nursing Student Policies Committee.
-After review, a recommendation regarding the student's continuation in the program will be made and forwarded to the Associate Dean for the Division of Health Professions and the VPAA for a final decision.
+After review, a recommendation regarding the student's continuation in the program will be made and forwarded to the Chair, Division of Health Professions and VPAA for a final decision.
 Withdrawals for reasons other than failing grades will be evaluated on an individual basis. - 4.
 A student may withdraw, withdraw failing, and/or fail from only two nursing courses in her current program.
 If a student withdraws, withdraws failing, and/or fails two nursing courses, her progression in the program will be evaluated by the Nursing Student Policies Committee.
-After review, a recommendation regarding the student's continuation in the program will be made and forwarded to the Associate Dean of Health Professions and VPAA for a final decision.
+After review, a recommendation regarding the student's continuation in the program will be made and forwarded to the Chair, Division of Health Professions and VPAA for a final decision.
 Withdrawals for reasons other than failing grades will be evaluated on an individual basis. - 5.
 This policy applies to all nursing students, including those with ADA accommodations.